– What can acupuncture treat?

 How do I decide how much to pay?
 Does how much I pay affect the treatment I get?

 You should decide how much to pay based on what you feel comfortable paying, taking into account how many treatments you’ll be receiving and for how long.
 Your acupuncturist will discuss a treatment plan with you on your first visit and make recommendations about how often you should come in.
-We want to make the money fit the treatment plan, not the other way around.
+I want to make the money fit the treatment plan, not the other way around.
 Don’t worry.
 You don’t get more or fewer needles based on how much you pay.
 The goal of the sliding scale is to make it possible for you to come in often enough and long enough to really feel better.

 How long is my visit?